m-ruiz21/School-Notes/CSCE 470 - Info Storage and Retrieval/Week 2/Class 04 - Better Indexing.md

 We need to find a way to rewrite these queries so we get actual query results.

-### One Approach: k-gram index
+### One Approach: k-gram index / Jaccard Similarity
 The k-gram index is going to check how many overlapping characters the query and the index have.
-It can be measured by the formula:
+It can be measured by the Jaccard Similarity formula:
 $$ \begin{aligned} \frac{|A| \cap |B|}{|A| \cup |B|} \end{aligned} $$
 This can also be used for [[Class 04 - Better Indexing#Wildcard queries|wildcard queries]].